AngleSharp/AngleSharp/docs/tutorials/05-Migration.md

 ---
 # Migration Guide

+## 0.17 to 1.0

+From an API perspective the two versions are compatible, however, the ABI is not compatible as some constructors changed (adding new optional arguments etc.).
+Therefore, a recompilation is necessary before dynamically using 1.0.

+## 0.16 to 0.17

+The support for .NET Framework 4.6 has been dropped.
+AngleSharp now works exclusively on .NET 4.6.1 or newer / .NET Standard 2.0.
+If you use an older framework you'll either need to fork AngleSharp or remain on an older version of AngleSharp.

 ## 0.15 to 0.16

 The `Url` class has been moved from `AngleSharp` to `AngleSharp.Dom`.
 Potentially, you'll need to adjust your `using` statements or use of fully qualified names.